edelveart/edelveart.github.io/src/content/blog/post2.md

 ---
-title: "What Are Figurate Numbers Generators to Me?"
+title: "Generators as Symbolic Exploration"
 description: "A reflection on the extension and unification of figurate numbers within broader mathematical contexts."
 pubDate: "September 18 2025"
 heroImage: "/itemPreview.webp"